jmyers7/book/_sources/chapters/11-optim.md

 \theta := \theta - \alpha J'(\theta)
 $$ (update-rule-eqn)

 in the `for` loop is called the _update rule_.
-This form is convenient for implementation in code.
-But for theoretical analysis, it is often convenient to rewrite the rule as a _recurrence relation_ in the form
+This form is convenient for implementation in code, but for theoretical analysis, it is often convenient to rewrite the rule as a _recurrence relation_ in the form

 $$
 \theta_{t+1} = \theta_{t} - \alpha J'(\theta_{t}),